 Cost of Living: 21.8% Higher than the National Average; 17.2% Lower than the State Average

 UMASS Lowell is the second largest state university in Massachusetts.
 With upwards of 27,000 students, Lowell is enjoying a new reputation as a rapidly emerging college town.
 Lowell is the fourth largest city in the state, and the second largest in the Boston metropolitan area, so students living here have access to some of the greatest restaurants, shopping, and entertainment the country has to offer.
 And with a cost of living below that of the state average, students in Lowell may actually be able to afford such fun.
 Housing costs average about 63% below the state average.
 Costs for food, healthcare, transportation, and utilities all average below or slightly above the national norm.

 Amherst College, Hampshire College, University of Massachusetts Amherst

 Cost of Living: 22.6% Higher than the National Average, 16.4% Lower than the State Average

 As one may expect of a college town located in a region that has been referred to as “Happy Valley,” those living in the small town of Amherst are happy indeed — at least when it comes to the cost of living.
-Though the average cost of housing is about 74% higher than the national norm, the average costs of food, healthcare, utilities, transportation, and entertainment are all right on par with or even slightly below the rest of the country.
-A center for liberal politics in academia, Amherst is a popular choice of address for a number of artists and writers who enjoy the town’s active college scene and classical New England vibe.
+The average cost of housing is about 74% higher than the national norm.
+The average costs of food, healthcare, utilities, transportation, and entertainment are all right on par with or even slightly below the rest of the country.
+A center for liberal politics in academia, Amherst is a popular choice many artists and writers who enjoy the town’s active college scene and classical New England vibe.